 When selecting your wardrobe options for your headshot, first consider what image you want to project.
 What would you typically wear to an important meeting?
 This would probably be a good choice for your headshot.
-For men, this is usually a suit jacket and tie, and for women you have a few more options, such as a shirt and jacket, a dress, or a dressy top.
+For men, this might be a suit jacket and (maybe) a tie, and for women, you have a few more options, such as a shirt and jacket, a dress, or an interesting top.

-I recommend you choose at least one professional look, and for your second look, choose something slightly more casual or colorful.
-For men, this might be as simple as taking off your tie, but you might also consider wearing a more casual shirt or sweater.
+I recommend you choose one main look, and if time allows, we may be able to shoot a second or even a third top.
+For men, this might be as simple as taking off your tie or jacket, but you might also consider changing into a more casual shirt or sweater.
 For women, you might bring an alternate top or put on a blazer or cardigan.
 Consider what purposes you will be using this headshot for (LinkedIn, company website, presentations, blog, something else?), and let that guide you.
 For a shoot with multiple outfits and background changes, consider booking a longer Branding Portrait with us.

 Necklines have a large impact on how you look in your portrait.
 A lower neckline can elongate your neck, but you want to make sure your portrait is tasteful.
-When in doubt, bring it to the studio so we will have many available options.
+An interesting neckline like a mock neck, crew neck, or turtleneck can be flattering.

 I recommend against wearing something sleeveless unless you are very athletic or this is part of your work dress.

 Choose something that fits you very well.
-Try everything on in front of a mirror, and move around a little bit--check to see if your clothing creates any unflattering gaps or wrinkles as you move.
+Try everything on in front of a mirror, and move around a little bit—check to see if your clothing creates any unflattering gaps or wrinkles as you move.
 Wear appropriate undergarments that create a flattering, smooth shape.

 Make sure your clothing is steamed or pressed, and try your best to remove any lint, loose threads, or tags ahead of time.
 Our camera picks up a lot of detail, so if you show up with wrinkles, they will be apparent in your portraits.